klieret/rtk-lookup/readme.md

 ## Short Description

-For people who learn [kanji](https://bitbucket.org/ch4noyu/anki-addon-reset-all-fields/admin) with the books from James Heisig ([remembering the kanji](https://en.wikipedia.org/wiki/Remembering_the_Kanji_and_Remembering_the_Hanzi)).
+For people who learn kanji with the book by
+James Heisig ([remembering the kanji](https://en.wikipedia.org/wiki/Remembering_the_Kanji_and_Remembering_the_Hanzi)).

 A little command line interface that allows to look up multiple kanji with